 Luxury flapjack with condensed milk – this is my favourite way to make flapjacks, and gives them a bit more of a creamy texture.

-Healthier flapjacks – add seeds, dried (unsweetened) fruit and chopped nuts to the mix.
+Healthy flapjacks – add seeds, dried (unsweetened) fruit and chopped nuts to the mix.
 Replace the golden syrup and sugar with 3 tbsp of agave nectar.
+They’ll never be totally healthy, but these have a lot of goodness in them.

 Chocolate topped flapjack – top with melted chocolate once cooled, then leave to set